Satyamgithub865/Memories/README.md

 ## Introduction
 Memories is a social media platform where users can share their special moments with others.
 Whether it's an exciting trip, a family gathering, or a personal achievement, users can create posts with images and descriptions to capture and cherish these memories.
 The application provides a user-friendly interface to interact with posts, allowing users to comment on posts and show appreciation by liking them.
 ## Features
+1. Fully responsive user interface
-1. User Authentication: Users can sign up, log in, and log out securely using JWT.
+2. User Authentication: Users can sign up, log in, and log out securely using JWT.
-2. Create Memory: Authenticated users can create new posts with images, descriptions and tags.
+3. Create Memory: Authenticated users can create new posts with images, descriptions and tags.
-3. Update & Delete Memory: Users can edit and delete their own memories.
+4. Update & Delete Memory: Users can edit and delete their own memories.
-4. Comment on Memories: Users can comment on each other's posts, fostering a sense of community.
+5. Comment on Memories: Users can comment on each other's posts, fostering a sense of community.
-5. Like Memories: Users can express their appreciation for a memory by liking it.
+6. Like Memories: Users can express their appreciation for a memory by liking it.
-6. User Profiles: Each user has a personalized profile page displaying their posts and information.
+7. User Profiles: Each user has a personalized profile page displaying their posts and information.
-7. Recommendation: App recommends memories based on the current memories tags.
+8. Recommendation: App recommends memories based on the current memories tags.
-8. Search: Search is implemented based in title and tags.
+9. Search: Search is implemented based in title and tags.
 ## Technologies Used
 The Memories application leverages the following technologies:
 1. Frontend: React.js, Redux (for state management), HTML, CSS